mathieugagne/shoe-store/README.md

 # Shoe Store

+## Inventory monitoring (Clément)

+My goal with this minimalist monitoring tool was to help the inventory team and in the same time build a lightweight application.
+How did I do this ?

+### For the inventory team

+I've built a straightforward tool to help the inventory team to have an overview of the sales.
+I've put the focus on the main critical points and only that.
+In this way the inventory team can:

+- Check the inventory in realtime via a livestream.
+- They can adjust the critical limit (low stock level) and also the comfort zone (high stock level) based on the activity.
+- Using the alert they can identify the stores that have issues in managing their stock and the product that are often under the critical limit.
+- Monitore the timeline
+- Have the sales overview with 3 subcategories
+  * Number of sales, per store and per model
+  * Stock remaining per store
+  * Stock remaining per model

+### For the technical team

+If their is an issue with the client => serveur connection  a notification will be sent to the dev team via an AMQP (RabbitMQ).
+Of course we need to connect our `consumer` to go further.

+### Technical choices

+I have tried a lot of new things, it was a good opportunity to walk away from my day to day Rails/PG.
+As mentionned above, I wanted a lightweight application.
+That is why I've decided to use the Hanami/PStore couple.
+To be honest I felt a bit limited with these tools.
+It's a good reminder that Rails is an awesome and well documented framework.

+Main tools:
+* Hanami
+* PStore
+* JQuery
+* Faye
+* Rspec

+### Run the project

+1. `bundle exec hanami server`
+2. `websocketd --port=8080 ruby inventory.rb`
+    *This command allows you to see change in realtime but without persistence*
+3. `ruby client-inventory.rb`
+    *This add the persistence*
+4. for the fun we can run `/usr/local/opt/rabbitmq/sbin/rabbitmq-server` to start a Rabbit and simulate an error.
+5. you can run the test suite with `bundle exec rspec`.

 ## Synopsis

 Aldo Shoes is having a huge flash sale online.
 You provide support to the inventory department.
 They want to react real-time to various inventory problems as they arise.